 Many trees will eventually become yellow as they age.
 In other words, when exposed to light, every wood undergoes a chemical change.
 The natural fading of wood is like giving your flooring a tan.

-Polyurethane coatings, which are made with oil, are another major offender.
+Polyurethane coatings, which are made with oil, are another major factor.
 Oil-based poly will unquestionably speed up the yellowing process, which will occur with any polyurethane.
 Eventually, oil-based polys deteriorate, turning wood amber and making it darker.

 Finally, yellowing is inevitable if you apply white paint or stain your floors with products that are already predominantly yellow or amber.
 You can sand the flooring and refinish them if necessary.

-What Type of Polyurethane Won’t Turn Yellow
+What Type of Polyurethane Won’t Turn Yellow?

 Water-Based Poly